Redfire75369/spiderfire/readme.md

 # Spiderfire

-Spiderfire is a Javascript runtime built with Mozilla's SpiderMonkey engine and Rust.
+Spiderfire is a Javascript runtime built with Mozilla's SpiderMonkey engine.

 Spiderfire aims to disrupt the server-side Javascript runtime environment.